lennartkoelewijn/react-fetch-image/README.md

 # react-fetch-image

 > Get and display images using the fetch API.
 Useful for images on an authorized route.
-The component fetches the image from an enpoint and converts in into base64.
+The component fetches the image from an endpoint and converts in into base64.

 [![NPM](https://img.shields.io/npm/v/react-fetch-image.svg)](https://www.npmjs.com/package/react-fetch-image) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)